 Recently, though, I thought I would use it to block off a part of my planner that wasn’t being used in order to write more lists.
 Because I like lists a lot, and sometimes I run out of room in the allotted list space my planner gives me.

-You can see in the photo above how I used washi tape to block off a section I knew I wasn’t going to use on the calendar portion in order to make my list of items for our Valentine’s Boxes.
+You can see in the photo above how I used washi tape to block off a section I knew I wasn’t going to use on the calendar portion in order to make my list of items for our Valentine’s Mailboxes.
 I even used washi tape that looked festive for Valentine’s Day, so maybe I can earn extra points with the washi tape loving planner girls.

 I find stampers to be some of the more practical planner accessories.
 I like that you can quickly go through and stamp the activities that happen over and over again.
 At the beginning of each month I like to take my stampers and stamp out things like Family Home Evening, Date Night, and chore days on every week of the month.